dorukalp/TypeWell_MCS_2023-2024/README.md

 * 0.1
     * Initial Release

-## License
+## LICENSE

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [MIT License](https://github.com/dorukalp/TypeWell_MCS_2023-2024/blob/main/LICENSE) - see the LICENSE file for details

+## DISCLAIMER

+You can read more in the LICENSE and DISCLAIMER files.
+In brief, I provide the code in good faith.
+It represents best of my knowledge.
+But it is provided as-is, without any warranty or guaranty.

 ## Acknowledgments